madetech/blog/posts/no-uncle-of-mine.md

 When trying to wrap my head around this, I realized something about Stan.
 One of the reasons he is so important in the software industry is because of his thoughts on the way we work.
-One thing that nows strikes me is how much emphasis he puts on professional skills.
-While this emphasis has many values, bore many fruits, and has an historical reason to come into existence, I start feeling like their importance should become second class in the modern software industry.
+One thing that now strikes me is how much emphasis he puts on professional skills.
+While this emphasis has many values, bore many fruits, and has a historical reason to come into existence, I start feeling like their importance should become second class in the modern software industry.
 More and more, the challenges we face are about people, making teams efficient, and delighting users and customers.
-Those challenges are the ones that actually deliver value, but are by nature greater than just code.
+Those challenges are the ones that actually deliver value, and are by nature greater than just code.

 The craftsman analogy may have been good, but as with any analogy it reaches a point where it starts to become thin, and others may have to be devised.
-Those are definetly interesting times with interesting challenges to be solved as the software community continues to evolve and to mature.
-One possibility could be to stop focusing on Clean Code, but start thinking about [Livable Code](https://www.youtube.com/watch?v=UDp6eDCi1Vo)
+These are definitely interesting times with interesting challenges to be solved as the software community continues to evolve and to mature.
+One possibility could be to stop focusing on Clean Code, but to start thinking about [Livable Code](https://www.youtube.com/watch?v=UDp6eDCi1Vo)